 An intermediate course examining the forces which determine the competitive conditions and trade patterns in the global economy.
 Representative topics are monetary issues, balance of payments, capital movements and capital markets.

 This course investigates business management in the international arena.
-Emphasis is placed on how managers in multinational organizations address such issues as strategic analysis, organizational structure, global coordination, communications, inter-organizational cooperation, and human resource management.
+Emphasis is placed on how managers in multinational organizations address such issues as cultural differences, strategic analysis, organizational structure, global coordination, inter-organizational cooperation, and human resource management.

 An opportunity for qualified juniors or seniors to participate in a field experience under the guidance and supervision of competent professionals.